 Some of the earliest surveying in this area was done under the order of Lord Dunmore, Governor of Virginia.
 He sent surveyors into this area to chart public lands so it could be used to pay soldiers for service in the French and Indian War.
 After the Revolution, many came into Kentucky to claim the land that had been given them for their service in the War.

-The early explores called it “Buffalo Stamping Ground” and was probably first seen by William McConnell and Charles LeCompte in 1775.
+The early explorers called it “Buffalo Stamping Ground” and was probably first seen by William McConnell and Charles LeCompte in 1775.
 Stamping Ground is located on the Alanant-o-wamiowee Trail or “Buffalo Path”.
-This trail had been established ages ago and was an ancient migratory route since pre-historic times.
+This trail had been established ages ago and was an ancient migratory route since prehistoric times.